death-penalty/death-penalty/README.md

 -Open and not afraid to show it, a lesbian male and a gay woman, bearbutch.
 Overall, call me a lesboy if you'd like.
 I'm genderfluid and abrosexual.

--I am **not** a rp pony / account, I'll be seen 'IC' sometimes but that does not mean I am looking for RP.
-Please don't come up to me for such! :-(
+-I am **not** a rp pony / account, I'll be seen 'IC' sometimes but that does not mean I am looking for RP. **Do not come up to me for rps.**

 -Unfortunately deathly afraid of interaction with strangers, approach with caution (slash silly..).
 Overall, I'm fine with C+H but keep this in mind.